yatesco/seafile-docs/maintain/seafile_gc.md

 # Seafile GC

 Seafile uses storage de-duplication technology to reduce storage usage.
-Simply put, there would be two implications:

-* Different versions of a file may share some data blocks;
-* Different libraries may also share some data blocks.

-The net result is that the underlying data blocks will not be removed immediately after you delete a file library.
+The underlying data blocks will not be removed immediately after you delete a file or a library.
 As a result, the number of unused data blocks will increase on Seafile server.

 To release the storage space occupied by unused blocks, you have to run a "garbage collection" program to clean up unused blocks on your server.